Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 * **Path**: Required.
 The name of the location.
 * **Options**: None protocol-defined.
 * **Replies**:
 	* `ACCEPT` if the location was suggested successfully.
+Possible flags:
-	* `ACCEPT NEW-LOCATION` if the location was unrecognized by the service, but the service automatically registered it and allowed the suggestion to complete.
+		* `NEW-LOCATION` if the location was unrecognized by the service, but the service automatically registered it and allowed the suggestion to complete.
 	* `REFUSE` if the suggestion was not taken into account.
 Reasons might include the location being vetoed, or having already been suggested.
 	* `REFUSE TIME` if the service is not accepting suggestions at this time.